 If you prefer a natural, woodsy fragrance to floral or citrus scents, cedarwood essential oil may offer a better option for relaxation, reduced stress, and better sleep.
 A few different types of cedarwood essential oil exist, and some, like Virginia cedarwood essential oil, come from trees that are actually junipers.

 Limited evidence supports the benefits of cedarwood oil for insomnia:

-Animal research from 2003suggests cedrol, a primary component in cedarwood essential oil, may have a sedative effect.
-Research from 2017suggests an aromatherapy blend of Virginia cedarwood, cypress, Japanese cypress, and pine oil could help improve sleep quality in older adults with dementia.
+A small study from 2017suggests an aromatherapy blend of Virginia cedarwood, cypress, Japanese cypress, and pine oil could help improve sleep quality in older adults with dementia.

 - According to an

 animal study from 2018, Virginia cedarwood essential oil appears to help relieve anxiety and stress.

 Reviewers describe the fragrance of Virginia cedarwood oil as smooth, warm, and slightly sweet, saying it inspires nostalgic memories of an heirloom chest or a cedar closet.
 Avoid using it directly on your skin, since it may increase photosensitivity.

 - Main uses: sleep, relaxation, and anxiety and tension relief

 Another prominent player in sleepytime tea blends, valerian is widely recognized for its calming, sedative effect.